tus/tus-resumable-upload-protocol/protocol.md

 Servers MUST always return an `Upload-Offset` header for `HEAD` requests against a tus resource, even if it is `0`, or the upload is already considered completed.
-If the tus resource is not found Servers MUST return either `404` or `403` without an `Upload-Offset` header.
+If the tus resource is not found Servers SHOULD return either `404 Not Found`, `410 Gone` or `403 Forbidden` without an `Upload-Offset` header.

 #### PATCH